heesungkim010/Realtime-Whac-A-Mole-game/README.md

 Online Whac-A-Mole game with a realtime chatting.

 [description] Multiple users play online Whac-A-Mole game.
 The very first user who clicked the green-colored button wins the round.
+The name of the winner appears to all the users.

 ![game_ing](https://user-images.githubusercontent.com/63962555/163133910-1f1e5b5a-cf15-425d-af12-131b087f1e61.gif)